tldr-pages/tldr/pages/common/arc.md

 # arc

-> Arcanist(Arc) is a command-line interface to Phabricator.
+> Arcanist: A CLI for Phabricator.
 > More information <https://secure.phabricator.com/book/phabricator/article/arcanist/>.

 - Send your code to Differential for review: